 The Borderlands Ensemble was formed in 2017 by Johanna Lundy, Ellen Chamberlain, Sarah Toy, Ann Weaver, and Robert Chamberlain.
-After many years working together in an orchestral setting, we were ready to explore new concert formats and to cultivate relationships with our audiences and the community.
-Our performances aim to disrupt barriers imposed by classical music traditions, making classical music more engaging and relevant to all people.
+After many years working together in an orchestral setting, they were ready to explore new concert formats and to cultivate relationships with audiences and the community.
+Their performances aim to disrupt barriers imposed by classical music traditions, making classical music more engaging and relevant to all people.
 Past concerts have taken place at coffee houses, biker bars, art galleries, outdoors, and even a movie theatre.
-The group has collaborated with a variety of organizations in southern Arizona, including the Museum of Contemporary Art-Tucson, the Consulate of Mexico in Tucson, UNAM-Tucson, El Crisol Mezcal Bar, Galeria Mitotera, the Loft Cinema, Tohono Chul, El Casino Ballroom, Jessica Gonzales, The Century Room, Hotel Congress, Saint Charles Tavern, and others.
+The group has collaborated with a variety of organizations and artists, including the Museum of Contemporary Art-Tucson, the Consulate of Mexico in Tucson, UNAM-Tucson, El Crisol Mezcal Bar, Galeria Mitotera, the Loft Cinema, Tohono Chul, El Casino Ballroom, Jessica Gonzales, The Century Room, Hotel Congress, Saint Charles Tavern, the Mexican Repertoire Initiative, and others.